Kurt-A21/Test-git-essentials/README.md

 # Test-git-essentials

-## About repo
+## Someting new for this repo
-This is test repo used to practice git. see repo
+Functionality got updated